Brookside Dairy Limited

 Brookside Dairy Limited, often referred to as Brookside Dairies, is a dairy processing company in Kenya, the largest economy in the East African Community.
-The company offers fresh pasteurized milk, cream, butter, yogurt, ghee, and long life milk products in Indian Ocean Islands, East Africa, Rwanda and Burundi.
-It provides products through distribution depots, agents, and sub agents to outlets in East Africa.
+The company offers fresh pasteurized milk, cream, butter, yogurt, ghee, and long-life milk products in the Indian Ocean Islands, East Africa, Rwanda, and Burundi.
+It provides products through distribution depots, agents, and sub-agents to outlets throughout East Africa.